SakshiBishnoi/WebScrapper/README.md

 ---

-*Made with 🕸️, 🤖, and a love for modern web scraping.*
+*Made with 🕸️, 🤖, and a love for modern web scraping.
+Now with a GUI that's as cool as your data!*